nagi-desuuu/ZenithClicker/readme.md

 > All Arts & Sounds from [TETR.IO](https://tetr.io) by osk, an online stacker game with Awesome Graphics and Musics!

 **WARNING**: This game requires you know tetr.io QP2's systems and mods, or you won't get much fun.
 If you like QP2 but don't know much about it, check another repo of mine: [QP2 Documentation](https://github.com/MrZ626/io_qp2_rule) (Chinese, but there are some translated forks).
-It's a full explanation (almost) of QP2, including many technical details behind the scene, helping you play QP2 with better strategies!
+It's a full explanation (almost) of QP2, including many technical details behind the scene, helping you play QP2 with better strats!

 **Zenith Clicker** is a game inspired by mod selection screen of tetr.io QP2.
-But its interactive feel is really not good for quickly picking the mods needed,
+Its interactive feel is really not good for quickly picking the mods needed,
 and there's still no convenient way to know which mods are included in a specific combo.

 Powered by LÖVE & Zenitha & Lua ~~instead of slow web engine~~